 That’s right.
 Instead of butter, spread the outside of the bread with a thin layer of mayonnaise.
 It’s easier to spread than butter, and toasts the bread as well or better than butter.
 This makes sense.
 Mayonnaise is little more than an emulsion of oil and egg yolks (fat).
 The mayo melts in the skillet, which then grills the bread and adds richness and color.

 If you are a butter purist, though, do not melt butter and add the bread.
 Instead, soften your butter and spread it directly onto the bread, then grill.

-Third, go low and slow.
+Third, cook your grilled cheese in a pan, low and slow.

 Good things come to those who wait.
 Do not put your skillet above medium-low.
 If you do, your bread will brown, and then burn, before the heat makes its way through the bread to melt the cheese.
 Moreover, heating cheese too quickly can cause the proteins to seize up and coagulate.
 This squeezes out the fat and causes greasy, clumpy cheese.
 Yuck.

 Put your buttered or mayo’d bread on a low-heat skillet and let it toast to the perfect brown, then flip and let the other side cook the same way.
 The melting magic usually starts to happen on side two.

 Fourth, your grilled cheese needs the right cheese.
 American cheese.